Have you struggled to find the accurate amount of a transaction to close out the month?

 ProfitBooks maintains a log of every change that is made in an application along with the timestamp and details of the user.
 It makes it easy to plan, capture, manage, and report on work from anywhere, helping your team be more effective and get more done.

-Profitbooks believes in transparent business and already has the audit trail feature.
+Profitbooks believes in transparent business and already has the audit logging feature.
 It will make your task easier and save time.